 If you are well, you should attend your antenatal care as normal.

-If you or a member of your household have Covid -19 symptoms, you should call the Maternity Covid Surveillance Team on 07597589673 Monday – Friday, 8.30am – 4.00pm, for advice.
+If you or a member of your household have Covid-19 symptoms, and you have an appointment due in the next 14 days you should call 020 8934 2949 Monday – Friday, 8.30am – 4.00pm, for advice.
 A midwife will discuss your appointment with you and arrange the right place and time to come for your appointments.
 You should not attend an antenatal clinic appointment if you or a member of your household feels unwell.

 If you can’t get through on this number, you can call your midwife and leave a message for them.
 Your midwives contact number is recorded on the front cover of your maternity notes.
 Our midwives will return your call as soon as possible, but if your call is urgent, please do contact the 24 hour maternity triage service on